-Currently, students from all parts of the Russian Federation are studying on campus after the Russian Federation’s Ministry of Science and Education issued a note on reopening of Russian universities.
-Universities will inform students about the list of states that allow foreign students to access Russia, which is published on a regular basis by Rospotrebnadzor, through university websites, as well as official pages on social media and messengers.
+Currently, students from all parts of the Russian Federation are studying on campus after the Russian Federation’s Ministry of Science and Education issued a note on the reopening of Russian universities.
+Universities will inform students about the list of states that allow foreign students to access Russia, on a regular basis by Rospotrebnadzor publications, through university websites, as well as official pages on social media and messengers.
 International students must inform their travel date to the university via e-mail at least 10 days prior to their arrival in the Russian Federation.
 You will receive information about the entry via e-mail after you have submitted the letter.
 The student must take a COVID-19 test using the PCR method no earlier than 3 calendar days before arrival in Russia and, if the result is negative, obtain the corresponding document in Russian or English in your region.

 International students must complete a second PCR examination within 72 hours of entering Russian territory.
 They would stick to the self-isolation regime at their place of residence before obtaining the test results.
 Training classes take place digitally during isolation time.
 Without completing a second examination, international students are not eligible to study full-time.
 If foreign students arriving in Russia experience the first signs of acute respiratory disease (fever, sore throat, runny nose, cough), they must contact the university and see a doctor immediately.

-International students, graduate students, locals, and preparatory faculty students can receive step-by-step guidance on what to do before arrival in Russia and in the first weeks afterwards via e-mail, university websites, and social media.
+International students, graduate students, locals, and preparatory faculty students can receive step-by-step guidance on what to do before arrival in Russia and in the first weeks afterward via e-mail, university websites, and social media.